Group Policy Settings

 In previous releases, you could migrate only Group Policy Preferences (GPP) into Workspace Environment Management (WEM).
 For more information, see the description of the Migrate wizard in Ribbon.
 You can now also import Group Policy settings (registry-based settings) into WEM.

 After importing the settings, you can have an itemized view of the settings associated with each GPO before you decide which GPO to assign.
-You can assign the GPO to different users or user groups, just like you assign other actions.
+You can assign the GPO to different AD groups, just like you assign other actions.
+If you assign GPOs to an individual user directly, the settings do not take effect.
+A group can contain users and machines.
+Machine-level settings take effect if the related machine belongs to the group.
+User-level settings take effect if the current user belongs to the group.
 You can also assign the GPO to groups containing AD machines.
 WEM applies machine settings that the GPO contains to machines in the assigned group.

 Group Policy settings